 This page includes affiliate links.
 If you make a purchase using the link, I may receive a commission at no additional cost to you.

-I saw this cool product at Lowe’s and wanted to give it a shot- Airstone.
+I saw this cool product and wanted to give it a try- Airstone.
 The marketing said if you can ice a cupcake, you can use Airstone… well here’s the thing… I can’t ice a cupcake.
 Do you think I let that stop me?!
 Nah!

-Don’t you want to buy that?
-ICK….
-Here’s a tip: if you try crackle and it doesn’t work, stop.
-Just strip it all off and start over.
-You can NOT add paint to cover it up.
-It keeps crackling.
-You can’t sand it to get it off…. the sanding heats it all back up and still crackles… just sayin’ I may know someone who tried this method and I’ll try to save you some heartache….
+Here’s a great tip: if you try crackle and it doesn’t work, just stop.
+Strip it all off and start over.
+You can NOT add more paint to cover it up.
+It WILL keep crackling.
+You can’t sand it to get it off…. the process of sanding heats everything back up and it cracks all over again… just sayin’ I may know “someone” who tried this method and please let me just save you some heartache….

-so I pulled the island apart:
+so I bit the bullet and pulled the island apart:

 and started stripping the parts I needed to:

-When that was done, I had this:
+When all was complete, I had this: